-In addition of being the largest city in the province of Quebec, Montreal has proven to be the most multicultural metropolis of Canada, if not all of the Americas.
+In addition of being the largest city in the province of Quebec, Montreal is easily the most multicultural metropolis in Canada, if not all of the Americas.
 It keeps strong marks of its French origins but has welcomed people of so many backgrounds it has become truly cosmopolitan.
-As night time falls an orange glow coats the city, and Montreal's vibrant nightlife comes into motion.
+As night time falls, an orange glow coats the city, and Montreal's vibrant nightlife comes into motion.

 It all started in 1535, when Jacques Cartier landed here, and the first trading port was created in what is now Quebec.
-Since, the city had become its Province's capital and a destination popular for its sights, architecture and food.
+Since then, the city had become the province's capital and a destination popular for its sights, architecture and food.
 Visit the famous Chateau Frontenac, the world's most photographed hotel, or one of the other 36 national historic sites, each a sight to behold in its own right.
 But walking through the Old Port or the Plains of Abraham is perhaps the best way to feel and breathe in the historical atmosphere of the city.

-Toronto is an urban mosaic of cultures and ethnicity considered one of the most multicultural cities in the world.
-It is the most heavily populated city in Canada, a cosmopolitan financial, commercial and cultural center, blending its multicultural heritage — about 80 ethnic groups speaking more than 100 languages — with urban chic.
-With a lot to offer in terms of culture and entertainment any time of year, Toronto is the perfect travel destination for families and solo travelers alike.
+Toronto is an urban mosaic of cultures and ethnicities, considered to be one of the most multicultural cities in the world.
+It is the most heavily populated city in Canada, a cosmopolitan financial, commercial and cultural centre, blending its multicultural heritage — about 80 ethnic groups speaking more than 100 languages — with urban chic.
+With a lot to offer in terms of culture and entertainment any time of year, Toronto is the perfect travel destination for families and solo travellers alike.